CZ-NIC/knot/doc/man_kzonesign.rst

   Knot DNS configuration file (same as for knotd).

 **-o**, **--outdir** *dir_name*
-  Write the output zone file to the specified directory insted of the configured one.
+  Write the output zone file to the specified directory instead of the configured one.

 **-r**, **--rollover**
   Allow key roll-overs and NSEC3 re-salt.
 In order to finish possible KSK submission,